omniscientoctopus/Physics-Informed-Neural-Networks/README.md

-# Physics-Informed-Neural-Networks
+# Physics-Informed-Neural-Networks (PINNs)

-Physics Informed Neural Networks was proposed by Raissi et al. in [1] to solve PDEs by incorporating the physics (i.e the PDE) and the boundary conditions in the loss function.
+PINNs were proposed by Raissi et al. in [1] to solve PDEs by incorporating the physics (i.e the PDE) and the boundary conditions in the loss function.
 The loss is the Mean-Squared Error of the PDE and boundary residual measured on 'collocation points' distributed across the domain.

 This repository contains implementation of PINNs in TensorFlow 2 (w and w/o Keras) for the Burgers' and Poissons' PDE.